feziodoshi/feziodoshi.github.io/_pages/about.md

   and how long-range interactions support object perception in both humans and artificial systems.
 </blockquote>

-* **On the cognitive and computational side,** I study whether self-supervised learning, distillation, and vision-language alignment provide the inductive biases needed for models to learn holistic shape and show human-like sensitivity to configural relations between object parts.
+* **On the cognitive and computational side,** I study whether self-supervised learning and vision-language alignment provide the inductive biases to learn holistic shape and show human-like sensitivity to configural relations between object parts.

 * **On the mechanistic side,** we build a decomposition framework that separates positional and semantic information in Vision Transformers via spectral factorization of the query–key interaction, allowing us to isolate the circuits that govern internal information flow.